 Their work has been featured or experienced at The Kennedy Center, Springboard Danse Montreal, The MoMA, The Carnegie Museum of Art, Place Des Arts, Université du Québec à Montréal, Dance Place, The VIA Festival, The Andy Warhol Museum, Kahlon, theCURRENTSESSIONS, Honcho (PGH), Hot Mass, The Pittsburgh Biennial, BAAD!, Triskelion Arts, Usine C, The New Hazlett Theater, Kelly-Strayhorn Theater's NewMoves Contemporary Dance Festival and more.
 They have facilitated workshops at The Carnegie Museum of Art, Sidra Bell Dance New York MODULE, Gibney, Peridance, Painted Bride Arts Center, BAX, The Mattress Factory, Slippery Rock University, Middlebury College, Point Park University, and Carnegie Mellon University.
 Anna and Taylor alongside David Bernabo are producers and curators of Lightlab Performance Series, a platform for experimental performance from 2013-2019.

-Their work has been supported by The Foundation for Contemporary Arts, NPN Creation Fund, The Heinz Endowments/Pittsburgh Foundation Investing in Professional Artists Award, The Mid Atlantic Arts Foundation Special Presenters Initiative with Dance Place, The Opportunity Fund, The Pittsburgh Foundation Andrew W. Mellon Grant, The PNC Charitable Trusts and The Heinz Endowments Small Arts Initiative.
+Their work has been supported by The New England Foundation for the Arts, The Foundation for Contemporary Arts, NPN Creation and Development Fund, The Heinz Endowments/Pittsburgh Foundation Investing in Professional Artists Award, The Mid Atlantic Arts Foundation Special Presenters Initiative with Dance Place, The Opportunity Fund, The Pittsburgh Foundation Andrew W. Mellon Grant, The PNC Charitable Trusts and The Heinz Endowments Small Arts Initiative.